North Star (1897 sternwheeler): Transit of Baillie-Grohman Canal

 In October 1901 Captain Armstrong bought out the minority interest that Captain James D. Miller (1830–1914) had held in North Star.
 (Miller had also acted as captain of North Star.)
-With steamboat business on the upper Kootenay essentially nonexistent, in 1902, Armstrong decided to bring North Star through the Baillie-Grohman Canal at Canal Flats, BC to the upper reach of the Columbia River that began at Columbia Lake and ran down the Columbia Valley to Golden, BC.
+With steamboat business on the upper Kootenay essentially nonexistent, in 1902, Armstrong decided to bring North Star through the Baillie-Grohman Canal at Canal Flats, BC to the upper reach of the Columbia River that began at Columbia Lake and ran down the Columbia Valley to Golden, British Columbia.
 North Star left Fort Steele on June 4, 1902.
 North Star was the last steamboat to depart that community, which was in rapid decline because of being bypassed by recent railway construction.

 The Baillie-Grohman canal had been used by a steamboat just twice before.
-Both transits were by the sternwheeler Gwendoline which passed through the canal northwards in 1893 or 1894, and then south again in 1894.
-Gwendoline was a much smaller steamboat than North Star (63.5 ft and 90 gross tons for Gwendoline compared to 130 ftand 380 gross tons for North Star).
+Both transits were by the sternwheeler which passed through the canal northwards in 1893 or 1894, and then south again in 1894.
+Gwendoline was a much smaller steamboat than North Star (63.5 ft and 90 gross register tons for Gwendoline compared to 130 ft and 380 gross register tons for North Star).
 By 1902, the canal, which for the most part had been dug in soft earth, had sloughed in.
-Worse for North Star was that the canal included a lock, which was 100 ft feet long.
+Worse for North Star was that the canal included a lock, which was 100 ft long.
 A vessel like North Star which was 130 ft, could never have passed through the lock under normal conditions.
-North Star was also 9 inches too wide for the lock.
+North Star was also 9 in too wide for the lock.
 Many at the time considered the task impossible.